Want to create a super cool room for your kid?

 There is another plywood piece for the top, but we left it off to show how to put it together.

 Notice how small the bedding is?
 More on that in a minute!
 Back to the lights.

 We had a leftover roll of rope light from Christmas that we added to the bottom platform with the hanging pegs from the rope light manufacturer.

-For the quilt, I found out how to make a rag quilt.
+For the quilt, I got to sleuthing and found a tutorial on how to make a rag quilt.

-I just couldn't part with the stinky, stained shirts my boys wore when they were toddlers, so I repurposed them into a quilt.
-My sewing skills are... well... meh, but I can at least sew straight lines!
-I had saved Rowdy's Star Wars shirts for the past few years and stitched them together with blue jeans scraps and his old fitted twin sheets.
+Not able to part with the stinky, stained shirts my boys wore when they were toddlers, I repurposed them into a quilt.
+My sewing skills are… well… meh, but I can at least sew straight lines!
+I had saved my oldest’s Star Wars shirts for the past few years and stitched them together with blue jeans scraps and a few of his old fitted twin sheets.

 Sigh.
 They just can’t grow up!!!